hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 loved ones.

 Outside, new roses appear in the field for every name.
-After all, every rose that surrounds the Tower belongs to someone whose name has been spoken inside, in this story or in another universe perhaps.
+After all, every rose that surrounds the Tower belongs to someone whose name has been spoken up at this place, in this story or in another universe perhaps.

 More steps.